encolajs/encolajs-enforma/docs/examples/index.md

 - [Enforma form using only schema](schema-only.md)
 - [Enforma form using schema, fields and headless fields](mixed_form.md)

+> [!NOTE]
+> The Enforma form examples are using the PrimeVue preset

 ## Features
 - [Fields with dynamic props](dynamic-props.md)